canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

     --config topic_prefix=etl_
 ```

-Each Kafka Connect integrator application needs at least two relations to activate: one relation with the Kafka Connect application and one or more relations with Data charms (e.g. MySQL, PostgreSQL, Opensearch, etc.) depending on the use-case.
+Each Kafka Connect integrator application needs at least two relations:

-Therefore, in order to activate this particular integrator charm, use the `juju integrate` command to integrate it with the Kafka Connect and PostgreSQL applications:
+* with the Kafka Connect
+* with a Database charm (e.g. MySQL, PostgreSQL, OpenSearch, etc.)

+Integrate both Kafka Connect and PostgreSQL with the `postgresql-connect-integrator` charm:

 ```bash
 juju integrate postgresql-connect-integrator postgresql